 Designed specifically for kids, the MYNT3D Junior 2 is the simpler, safer and more child-friendly version of their best-selling 3D pen.
 It’s easy to control and grip, and has a long battery life so your child will never be left unable to finish their latest creative project.

-Most importantly for a 3D pen for kids, it features a low temperature nozzle that won’t ever burn your child’s hands, using a special PCL plastic filament that melts at low temperatures.
-PCL is a biodegradeable plastic with an exceptionally low melting point, with the MYNT3D Junior able to melt and print this plastic with ease, but not allowing temperatures to rise above this point to ensure your child’s safety.
+Most importantly for a 3D pen for kids, it features a low-temperature nozzle that won’t ever burn your child’s hands, using a special PCL plastic filament that melts at low temperatures.
+PCL is a biodegradable plastic with an exceptionally low melting point, with the MYNT3D Junior able to melt and print this plastic with ease, but not allowing temperatures to rise above this point to ensure your child’s safety.
 As a result, it doesn’t print ABS or PLA.

 The 3D pen charges easily via microUSB, and comes with 3 rolls of MYNT3D PCL plastic filament to start off with, as well as starter stencils and a USB cable for charging.
 It’s another great 3D pen for kids that is both fun and educational.